-Jenny Kidd lectures and researches across the fields of digital media, heritage, the cultural and creative industries in the School of Journalism, Media and Cultural Studies at Cardiff University, Wales.
+Formerly a web developer, Jenny Kidd lectures and researches across the fields of digital media and the cultural/creative industries in the School of Journalism, Media and Culture at Cardiff University, Wales.
 Jenny teaches modules on Digital Culture, Digital Creativity and Immersive Media.
 Her research interests lie in immersive and participatory media and digital cultural heritage.
-Jenny is Co-Director of the School’s Digital Media and Society research group and part of the Cardiff University Digital Cultures Network.
+Jenny is Co-Director of the Digital Media and Society research group and part of the Cardiff University Digital Cultures Network.
 In 2016 Jenny was elected to the Fellowship of the Royal Society of Arts.
 She is a Series Editor of Emerald Studies in Digital Cultures.

-Jenny is the author of Critical Encounters with Immersive Storytelling (with Alke Gröppel-Wegener, 2019), Representation (Routledge, 2015), Museums in the New Mediascape (Ashgate, 2014), and co-editor of Challenging History in the Museum (Ashgate, 2014) and Performing Heritage (MUP, 2011).
-She has published widely, including in the International Journal of Heritage Studies, the Journal of Information, Technology and People, Continuum: Journal of Media & Cultural Studies, Museum and Society, The Journal of Curatorial Studies, and Curator: The Museums Journal.
+Jenny is the author of Critical Encounters with Immersive Storytelling (with Alke Gröppel-Wegener, 2019), Representation (Routledge, 2015), Museums in the New Mediascape (Routledge, 2014), and co-editor of Challenging History in the Museum (Routledge, 2014) and Performing Heritage (MUP, 2011).
+She has published widely, including in the International Journal of Heritage Studies, the Journal of Information, Technology and People, Continuum: Journal of Media & Cultural Studies, Museum and Society, The Journal of Curatorial Studies, Curator and The Museums Journal.

-Jenny Kidd works closely with cultural professionals on a variety of Projects, and as part of the Challenging History network.
-She has recently worked on projects with: Birmingham University, Leicester University, Sheffield University, Historic Royal Palaces, The Tower of London, National Museums Northern Ireland, National Trust Scotland, National Maritime Museum, London, the Royal Armouries, Imperial War Museums, Buckfast Abbey, Amgueddfa Cymru – National Museum Wales, yello brick, the Cultural Learning Alliance, The National Library of Wales, Art and Memory, and The Herbert Art Gallery and Museum, Coventry.
+Jenny Kidd works closely with creative industry partners on a variety of Projects.
+She has recently worked on projects with: Historic Royal Palaces, The Tower of London, Tate, National Museums Northern Ireland, National Trust Scotland, Imperial War Museums, Amgueddfa Cymru – National Museum Wales, yello brick, the Cultural Learning Alliance, The National Library of Wales, Art and Memory, and The Herbert Art Gallery and Museum, Coventry.

-She has previously been a Lecturer in Cultural Policy at City University London (2008-2012), and before that, a Research Associate in the School of Drama at Manchester University (on the AHRC Performance, Learning and Heritage Project with Professor Anthony Jackson, 2005-2008).
-Jenny holds a PhD from Cardiff University which makes an in-depth critical appraisal of the BBC Wales Digital Storytelling initiative Capture Wales)
+Jenny has previously been a Lecturer in Cultural Policy at City University London (2008-2012), and before that, a Research Associate in the School of Drama at Manchester University (on the AHRC Performance, Learning and Heritage Project with Professor Anthony Jackson, 2005-2008).
+Jenny received her PhD in Digital Storytelling from Cardiff University in 2005.
+Before that, she was a web developer.

-This site contains information about Jenny’s research and teaching interests, publications and projects plus details of how to get in touch should you require further information about any of the above.
+This site contains information about Jenny’s research and teaching interests, publications and projects.